 Ice Tips, Tricks and facts

 Clear Ice – Let’s start with making crystal clear ice.
-It’s what everyone wants and it’s what you get in expensive restaurants.
-So how do you get clear ice?
-Well first you need to know why the ice you currently make isn’t clear.
-Impurities in the water or trapped air is what’s giving you that cloudy look.
+It’s what everyone wants and it’s what you get from expensive restaurants.
+So how do you achieve clear ice?
+Well, first you need to know why the types of ice you currently make aren’t clear.
+Impurities in the water or trapped air are what’s giving you that cloudy look.
 One tip to prevent this is to use distilled water as this has very few impurities.
 Another tip is to boil your water before adding it to your mold.
 Boiling water removes any unwanted air.

 Cover ice trays with cling film – A simple trick to keep unwanted freezer tastes and smells from penetrating your ice.

-Well I think I’ve well and truely covered the subject of ice for you cocktail in this article but of course I might have missed something out.
+Well, I think I’ve well and truly covered the subject of different types of ice for your cocktail in this article.
+But of course, I might have missed something out.
 Feel free to let me know in the comments section.